Above: Venice scene by Jason Voll, Software Engineering (taken while on work term in Austria)

 To begin, review the qualifications to determine if you’re eligible to work abroad.

-Before you take any steps towards arranging a job in a foreign country, no matter what your citizenship, you must be aware of the overall level of security risk of that country issued by Global Affairs Canada.
+Before you take any steps toward arranging a job in a foreign country, no matter what your citizenship, you must be aware of the overall level of security risk of that country issued by Global Affairs Canada.
 You must review this information first.

 Start your international job search process by either applying to jobs through WaterlooWorks, or by arranging your own job.